rndalteem/TI_OTA/OTA_ROUTER_COMBINE/Readme.txt

-File for PCB Version 1 with 485 and proxy related combined code
+File for Version 1 with 485 and proxy related combined code for PA hardware